SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

 ## Project Backlog

-* The description in italics after every story details the predicted size of story, backlog vs icebox status, and when the task is planned for.
+Note: The description in italics after every story details the predicted size of story, backlog vs icebox status, and when the task is planned for.

 - **Initiative 1**: Build the model and recommender
 	- **Epic 1**: Develop model that predicts the rating of a given flavor combination